spectrocloud/librarium/content/docs/09.5-security/11-product-architecture/01-platform-security.md

 ## Container Security

-Spectro Cloud uses containerd for container runtime.
+Spectro Cloud uses Containerd for container runtime.
 Containerd is an industry-standard container runtime that emphasizes simplicity, robustness, and portability in managing the complete container lifecycle.
-It runs as a demon on the Ubuntu instances.
+It runs as a demon on Ubuntu instances.

-Container images for various application services are built using distroless images, which have significantly fewer packages and improve security by reducing the attack surface.
+Container images for various application services are built using distroless images, which have significantly fewer packages and improve security by reducing attack surface.

 All container images are scanned for vulnerabilities prior to being published to a repository or deployed to the SaaS platform.